craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Sign out of the admin center and close Edge.

 1. Open Edge.
-Browse to the **Microsoft 365 admin center** portal and sign in as Tameka.
+Browse to the **Microsoft 365 admin center** and sign in as Tameka.

 1. In the Navigation menu, click **Users > Active users**.